 We then met our tour guide, Lambert, who told us more about the winery’s history as well as their process.
 They started farming here in the 1950s where they cultivated the land to better harvest grapes.
 Originally the land was extremely wet and swampy, so they dug ¾ of a metre downwards and installed a pipeline between every other line of grapes.
 This allows the water to collect below the vines where they can still access the water, but they don’t have to worry about them drowning.
 They have a variety of grapes allowing them to produce over 5 types of red and white wines along with a few ice wines.

 Small Talk Vineyards is unique for not only its amazing wine and cider but its sass and character.
-The winery doesn’t only offer tastings however.
-They love having parties where you can BYOG (bring your own grub) and indulge in their delicious wines.
-Not only this, but they offer a barrel tasting experience where you learn more about their process and the Niagara Region, or you can take their Mixology 101 where you learn to make delicious cocktails featuring their products.
+Tastings aren’t the only thing they do though – Small Talk loves being the life of the party!
+From BYOG (bring your own grub) parties to aromatherapy workshops to goat yoga (yes, you read that correctly), there’s always something going on.
+If you are looking for more of a traditional experience, they offer a barrel tasting experience where you learn about their process and the Niagara Region, or you can take their Mixology 101 where you learn to make delicious cocktails featuring their products.
 To find out more, check out their website!

-If you’re in wine country and are looking for a more personable, relaxed atmosphere then Small Talk Vineyards is the winery for you.
+If you’re unsure which of the Niagara-on-the-Lake wineries to visit and are looking for a more personable, relaxed atmosphere then Small Talk Vineyards is the best of the winery for you.
+It even makes a great stop on your way to Niagara Falls!
 Open all year round, you can enjoy their refreshing whites in the summer sun or cuddle up in front of their fireplace with a glass of red.
-Plus, I might even see you there!
+Plus, I might even see you there.
 Cheers!

 Need more wine in your life?
 Pin it for later!